CharlotteE67/cs323-proj1/report/SID-Project1.md

 ​			For evaluation purpose, our test cases contain 1 correct code, 2 type A errors and 2 type B errors, including illegal identifier, hexadecimal representation errors, int overflow errors (Type A) and missing or unexpected symbols(Type B) .
 All of original test cases are saved in `./test/` folder.

-​			For extra test cases, we put them in `./test-ex/` folder which contains two test cases.
-They are used for testing single-line and multiple-line comment and multiple-line errors.
+​			For extra test cases, we put them in `./test-ex/` folder which contains four test cases.
+They are used for testing single-line, multiple-line comment and multiple-line errors and for statements.

 ​			**- Test case with Type A error**